In recent months, the UK has witnessed a concerning rise in youth unemployment.

 The Current Landscape

 The surge in NEETs represents the highest number since 2013, marking a 42% increase over three years .
-This trend is particularly pronounced among young men, who account for a significant portion of the increase.
+Additionally, this trend is particularly evident among young men, with a significant portion of the increase being accounted for by them.

 The organization emphasizes that many young people are entering the workforce unprepared, lacking the necessary skills and experiences to secure stable employment.